mcs07/MolVS/docs/source/guide/standardize.rst

 RDKit RemoveHs
 ~~~~~~~~~~~~~~

-- RDKit implementation detail - this seems to be the preferred way to store the molecule.
+- RDKit implementation detail - this is the preferred way to store the molecule.
 - Remove explicit H count from atoms, instead infer it on the fly from valence model.
-- TODO: Remove certain hydrogens from molecular graph if no up/down bond from bonded atom, set as count instead?

 Disconnect metals
 ~~~~~~~~~~~~~~~~~